Last updated on July 5th, 2022 at 11:35 am

-In 2010 I set the goal of leading at least 10 such workshops.
-I feel short of my goal, teaching only three in 2010.
-Yet I also organized five more workshops for other spiritual teachers I admire, bringing the count to eight (I count my involvement there as helping to fulfill the dream!).
+Last year I set the goal of leading at least 10 such workshops.
+I fell short of my goal, teaching only three.
+Yet, I also organized five more workshops for other spiritual teachers I admire, bringing the count to eight (I count my involvement there as helping to fulfill the dream).
 And, organized two more that had to be canceled due to circumstances and timing.

 That’s 10 workshops total in a year.
-If I count both organizing and teaching, then I did hit my goal after all!
+If I count on both organizing and teaching, then I did hit my goal after all.

 At the beginning of the year, however, it seemed out of reach.
-I had no idea how to accomplish it.
+I had no idea how to accomplish them.

-I started out by creating a workshop last January, partnering with a dear friend, and dreaming up the curriculum, based upon years of training with life coaches and work on my own self-development.
+I started out by creating a workshop last January, partnering with a dear friend, and dreaming up the curriculum, based on years of training with life coaches and working on my own self-development.

-Our workshop on creating a plan for making 2010 the best year yet was a big success.
+Our workshop on creating a plan for making this year the best year yet was a big success.
 And then other opportunities arose both to teach, and to create workshops for others.

 Following The Path Where It Leads

 I also launched my own life coaching business in 2010, and now have coaching clients I work with on creating a vision and map for living their dreams.
-I love this work!
+I do love this work.

 It took teaching and organizing workshops to help me find the courage to take on clients of my own.
 I’d been informally coaching people for years, and had worked and trained with many life coaches, and yet I needed to believe in my own ability to help others and to do this well.
-Lining up my first paying clients was a major victory for me!
+Lining up my first paying clients was a major victory.

-And of course, I finished the draft manuscript of my book, living that dream out loud here on 8womendream.
-That was my biggest goal of the year ~ mission accomplished!
-In 2011 I plan to finish editing the manuscript and then find an agent!
+And of course, I finished the draft manuscript of my book, living that dream out loud.
+That was my biggest goal of the year; mission accomplished.
+This year, I plan to finish editing the manuscript and then find an agent.
 That’s part two of the book dream.

 What Are Your Big Dreams?

-When you get in action on living your big dreams, there is no telling where life will lead you, or what doors will open for you.
-It may surprise you!
+When you get into action on living your big dreams, there is no telling where life will lead you, or what doors will open for you.
+It may surprise you.

-1. Decide that every day will be your happiest day of your life.
+1. Decide that every day will be the happiest day of your life.

 2. Commit to your own health and wellness above all.

 Living our dreams to the fullest requires energy.
-In order to do and be all that we wish to in the world, we need to treat our bodies well, and to honor our spirits.
-Decide on what your spiritual and exercise practices will be in 2010, and then honor that!
-Remember that every time you meditate, eat healthy, or go for a walk, you are giving your body and soul a gift.
-Reward yourself for the times you do practice, vs. beating yourselves up for the days when you don’t!
+In order to do and be all that we wish to be in the world, we need to treat our bodies well and honor our spirits.
+Decide on what your spiritual and exercise practices will be this year, and then honor that.
+Remember that every time you meditate, eat healthily, or go for a walk, you are giving your body and soul a gift.
+Reward yourself for the times you do practice, vs. beating yourselves up for the days when you don’t.